Becoming a sustainable business can be easy. It's not only great for saving money, but can:

 Businesses, residents and schools in Boroondara are eligible to order a discounted worm farm, compost bin or food waste composter, with free delivery.
-For more information, visit Compost Revolution.
+For more information, visit the Compost Revolution website.

 Sustainable Salons collects waste from hair and beauty salons.

-Items such as shampoo and conditioner bottles, foil and packaging are sold and all proceeds go to companies such as Oz Harvest, which provides free meals for people in need.
-You can donate hair to Sustainable Salons which works with charity organisations to distribute hair to people experiencing hair loss as a result of illness.
+Items such as shampoo and conditioner bottles, foil and packaging are sold, and all proceeds go to companies such as Oz Harvest, which provides free meals for people in need.
+You can donate hair to Sustainable Salons, which works with charity organisations to distribute hair to people experiencing hair loss as a result of illness.
 You can find out more on the Sustainable Salons website.

 Stop Food Waste Australia